mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_1_release_notes.md

 Stackdriver Logging is now enabled on each node.
-By default, the logging agent replicates logs to your GCP project for only control plane services, cluster API, vSphere controller, Calico, BIG-IP controller, Envoy proxy, Connect for Anthos, Anthos Config Management, Prometheus and Grafana services, Istio control plane, and Docker.
+By default, the logging agent replicates logs to your GCP project for only control plane services, cluster API, vSphere controller, Calico, BIG-IP controller, Envoy proxy, Connect, Anthos Config Management, Prometheus and Grafana services, Istio control plane, and Docker.
 Application container logs are excluded by default, but can be optionally enabled.

 **FEATURE:**